mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 It shows user account creation and event item submission workflows:

 * a user joins the community, becoming **Member 1** (*top left*).
-If s/he has a DID (or opts in for getting one)
+If s/he already has a DID, or opts in for getting one:
-	* the DID's included in their public profile and the site CMS
+	* the DID is included in their public profile and the site CMS
-	* s/he is given a label, so that anyone subscribing to the Labeller knows that she is a member of this community
+	* s/he is given a label, so that anyone subscribing to the Labeller knows that she is a member of this community (the label is also used in the custom feed, below)
-* Member 1 uses a site form to **propose an event item** (*top centre*): the content is published *on Member 1's PDS* as an event item with the label "**`event/proposed`**".
+* Member 1 uses a site form (*top*) to **propose an event item**: a record is created in the CMS, but the content itself is published on Member 1's PDS (*centre*) as an event item with the label "**`event/proposed`**".
 Note:
 	* the website does not show this content to anyone, although it is all publicly visible via the user's PDS.
-	* the Organising Jury, on the other hand, *can* view this content via a dedicated CMS page which allows them to change the label.
+	* the Organising Jury *can* view this content via a dedicated CMS-driven page which allows them to change the label
-* The Organisers' Jury assesses Member 1's proposal, likes it, and changes the item's label: to "**`event/provisional`**",  making the event item visible to anonymous website visitors (*centre*).
+* The Organisers' Jury assesses Member 1's proposal, likes it, and changes the item's label: to "**`event/provisional`**".
+This makes the event item appear in the Provisional programme, visible to anonymous website visitors (*bottom right*).

 Some final notes (not shown in image):

-* Rejected proposals simply have their label negated, removing them from all public views without deleting content from the proposer's PDS.
+* Rejected proposals simply have their label negated, removing them from public views without deleting content from the member's PDS.
-* Any edit of an event item (it is, after all, on their PDS) can be used to trigger a Jury review using something called a strong reference.
+* Any edit of an event item can trigger a Jury review using something called a strong reference.
 ### Better reach

 **Moreover, you're also getting a huge reach bonus.**